We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Key Insights

-• We need to track the number of people currently in the waiting room and the number of chairs available.
+• Maintain a counter to track the current number of people (occupancy) in the waiting room.

 Space and Time Complexity